 WARNING: Within the first week of a filing, TDSR may not reflect the most current status, due to internal USPTO processing activities.

 For an overview of the most important issues to be aware of after filing a trademark application, watch the After you file video.
-For more information about how to revive an abandoned application, watch the Petitions video.
+For more information about how to revive an abandoned application, watch the Petitions to revive video.

 WARNING: Failure to respond timely to any Office action or notice may result in the abandonment of your application, requiring you to pay an additional fee to have your application revived even if you did not receive the Office action or notice (and, in some instances, revival is not even possible, if the request is not made within 2 months of the mailing date of the notice of abandonment).
 Failure to respond to a post-registration Office action will result in the cancellation of the U.S. registration and the invalidation of protection of the international registration by the USPTO.
 NOTE: The USPTO does not extend filing deadlines due to a failure to receive USPTO mail/emails.